Incoming Student Orientation

 - All incoming students are required to submit a final transcript, degree certificate, or other official documents showing all previous degrees conferred.
 If you have not already submitted the required documents, please do so immediately.
 If your degree will be conferred in May or September 2018, please submit all required documentation no later than October 15, 2018, to the following address:

-Division of Graduate Medical Sciences, ATTN: Teresa Garrison
+Graduate Medical Sciences, ATTN: Teresa Garrison

 Boston University School of Medicine

 - All students must obtain a BU student identification card (ID).

 - You may obtain your ID card from the Medical Campus Identification Officeat 710 Albany Street in Room 102 on weekdays between 7:00 AM and 9:00 AM and between 12:30 PM and 3:00 PM.